developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/api/barcode/index.md

 * Windows Mobile
 * Windows CE
 * Zebra devices only (Some scan engines do not support all symbologies/symbology properties)

+###gs1LimitedSecurityLevel

+####Type
+<span class='text-info'>STRING</span>

+####Description
+Specifies the Security level addition of GS1 DataBar lim decoder.
+Increasing the level of security may result in reduced aggressiveness in scanning, so choose only that level of security necessary.
+It supports on Android with EMDK version 6.6 and above.

+####Values

+<strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

+* Constant: EB.Barcode.LEVEL_1 - String: "LEVEL_1" No clear margin required.
+This complies with the original GS1 standard, yet might result in erroneous decoding of the DataBar Limited barcode when scanning some UPC symbols that start with digits "9" and "7".
+* Constant: EB.Barcode.LEVEL_2 - String: "LEVEL_2" Automatic risk detection.
+This level of security may result in erroneous decoding of DataBar Limited barcodes when scanning some UPC symbols.
+* Constant: EB.Barcode.LEVEL_3 - String: "LEVEL_3" Security level reflects newly proposed GS1 standard that requires a 5 times trailing clear margin.
+* Constant: EB.Barcode.LEVEL_4 - String: "LEVEL_4" Security level extends beyond the standard required by GS1.
+This level of security requires a 5 times leading and trailing clear margin.

+####Access

+* Instance: This property can be accessed via an instance object of this class: <code>myObject.gs1LimitedSecurityLevel</code>
+* Default Instance: This property can be accessed via the default instance object of this class.
+	* <code>EB.Barcode.gs1LimitedSecurityLevel</code>

+####Platforms

+* Android

+###hanXin

+####Type
+<span class='text-info'>BOOLEAN</span>
+####Description
+Enables or disables the symbology for the HanXin decoder.
+It supports on Android with EMDK version 6.6 and above.
+####Access

+* Instance: This property can be accessed via an instance object of this class: <code>myObject.hanXin</code>
+* Default Instance: This property can be accessed via the default instance object of this class.
+	* <code>EB.Barcode.hanXin</code>

+####Platforms

+* Android

+###hanXinInverse

+####Type
+<span class='text-info'>STRING</span>

+####Description
+This property allows the user to select decoding on inverse HanXin barcodes.
+It supports on Android with EMDK version 6.6 and above.

+####Values

+<strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

+* Constant: EB.Barcode.HANXININVERSE_AUTO - String: "AUTO" It allows decoding of both positive as well as inverse HanXin symbologies.
+* Constant: EB.Barcode.HANXININVERSE_DISABLED - String: "DISABLED" It disables decoding of inverse HanXin symbologies.
+* Constant: EB.Barcode.HANXININVERSE_ENABLED - String: "ENABLED" It enables decoding of only inverse HanXin symbologies.

+####Access

+* Instance: This property can be accessed via an instance object of this class: <code>myObject.hanXinInverse</code>
+* Default Instance: This property can be accessed via the default instance object of this class.
+	* <code>EB.Barcode.hanXinInverse</code>

+####Platforms

+* Android

 ###hapticFeedback